FeatureBaseDB/featurebase/docs/tutorials.md

 ### Setting Up a Docker Cluster

 In this tutorial, we will be setting up a 2-node Pilosa cluster using Docker containers.

+#### Running a Docker Cluster on a Single Server

 The instructions below require Docker 1.13 or better.

 Let's first be sure that the Pilosa image is up to date:
 ```